The Sichuan Pepper is not actually a pepper. It’s the lemon-flavored, numbing berry of the Prickly Ash Tree (Zanthoxylum simulans).

 Sichuan Peppers are not like chile peppers and not pungent like black peppers.
 Instead, when eaten, Sichuan peppers are numbing and tingling or “buzzing” on the tongue.
 This effect is created by a substance in the berries called hydroxy-α-sanshool.

-In regards to flavor, the berries have notes of pepper, lemon and wood.
+Flavor-wise, the berries have notes of pepper, lemon and wood.

 Here is a list of other Zanthoxylum berries around the world: